What is NX-Writer?

 Version Control & Snapshots

-Never lose work with Nexus Writer's built-in version control.
+Never lose work with NX-Writer's built-in version control.

 Snapshots